-- The Key Person will discuss a child's sleep routine with the parent/carer.
-The 'Communication Passport' document is to be completed to record a child's sleep routine. - The Key Person should be aware of the individual needs of babies and children sleeping in the nursery. - Changes to a child's sleep pattern should be updated, as needed and recorded.
+- The Key Person will discuss a child's sleep routine with the parent/carer. - The Key Person should be aware of the individual needs of babies and children sleeping in the nursery. - Changes to a child's sleep pattern should be updated, as needed and recorded.